 David Masters lost part of his right arm and severely injured his left hand in a hay baler accident.
 He sued the manufacturer, asserting products liability and negligence.
-The district judge held the products liability claim barred by Illinois' statute of repose and granted summary judgment to the manufacturer on the negligence claim after excluding the testimony of Masters' proffered expert.
+The district judge held the products Lability claim barred by Illinois’ statute of repose and granted summary judgment to the manufacturer on the negligence claim after excluding the testimony of Masters’ proffered expert.
 Masters appeals from both decisions.

 In 1996 David Masters was a sales representative and part-time farmer living in McHenry County, Illinois.
-Masters wanted to buy a hay baler to help him with his farm chores, and he was interested in what seems to be known as a "Large Round Hay Baler," one that makes cylindrically shaped bales nearly 6 feet tall and weighing upwards of 1,500 pounds.
+Masters wanted to buy a hay baler to help him with his farm chores, and he was interested in what seems to be known as a “Large Round Hay Baler,” one that makes cylindrical^ shaped bales nearly 6 feet tall and weighing upwards of 1,500 pounds.
 These bales have a more dense exterior than smaller, rectangular bales.
 Because of that density, a farmer can store them outside without fear of spoilage in bad weather.
 This saves the hassle of loading and unloading rectangular bales in covered areas.

-The hay baler market is not one most people — especially city slickers — are familiar with, so we'll take a moment to describe some of the products the industry has produced.
+The hay baler market is not one most people — especially city slickers — are familiar with, so we’ll take a moment to describe some of the products the industry has produced.
 The Vermeer Manufacturing Company introduced large round hay balers to the American market in 1971.
-Vermeer could not produce enough balers to meet consumer demand, so it licensed its patent to a number of manufacturers, including the defendant here, Hesston, which produced balers using the design.1 Hesston called its model the 5600.
+Vermeer could not produce enough balers to meet consumer demand, so it licensed its patent to a number of manufacturers, including the defendant here, Hesston, which produced balers using the design.
+1 Hesston called its model the 5600.

-The 5600 used a "feed roll" system.
-Here's how it works.
-The baler is attached to a tractor, which the farmer steers over "windrows" (big lines) of hay that have been raked.
+The 5600 used a “feed roll” system.
+Here’s how it works.
+The baler is attached to a tractor, which the farmer steers over “windrows” (big lines) of hay that have been raked.
 As the tractor moves forward straddling the windrows, tines at the lower front of the baler direct the hay upwards to the feed intake area, which has two rollers.
 Separated by about a quarter of an inch and rotating in opposite directions, the rollers compress the hay and yank it back and upwards to an inside chamber.
-There, the hay runs into a rubber belt that reverses the hay's course, generating a rotating motion that forms a circular bale.
+There, the hay runs into a rubber belt that reverses the hay’s course, generating a rotating motion that forms a circular bale.
 Tension on the belt increases as the bale expands; more belt is released until a full-sized bale forms.
 At that point, the operator pulls a rope.
 The rope is connected to a twine tube, which swings to the intake area.
 In theory, the twine should enter the feed rolls and then the baling chamber, wrap around the bale and be automatically cut.
-A control on the tractor allows the bale to be "puked out" (apparently this is a hay-baler term, and a graphic one at that, as it was used by Mr. Masters at several points during his deposition) the baler's rear.
-Hesston introduced its 5600 model in May 1974 and sold it until May 1975.
-It sold another model with feed rolls, the 5800, until around 1980.
+A control on the tractor allows the bale to be “puked out” (apparently this is a hay-baler term, and a graphic one at that, as it was used by Mr. Masters at several points during his deposition) the baler’s rear.
+Hesston introduced its 5600 model in May 1974 and sold

 In the fall of 1974, Sperry-New Holland offered another type of baler, its Model 850.
 The 850 did not feed the hay into the baling chamber with feed rolls.
 Instead, it guided the hay onto “a moving steel platform conveyor with saw-tooth like protrusions” that fed the crop into the baling chamber.
 Moreover, instead of using rubber belts, the 850 used “a continuous system of horizontal steel slats, secured on either end by sprocket-driven chains, to form the bale.”
 New Holland patented this design and sold the 850 until 1987.